 3. When You're Feeling Anxious: Phone a Friend

-Kicking back in your robe with a glass of red or watching the game usually isn’t the best solution to turning off your restless mind, since your thoughts will probably just keep spinning.
+Kicking back in your robe with a glass of red or watching the game usually isn't the best solution to turn off your restless mind, as your thoughts will probably just keep spinning.
 Calling a friend could be more uplifting and grounding.

 4. When You're Straight-Up Angry: Try Meditating and/or Deep Breathing

-Too pissed to bliss out?
+Too pissed off to bliss out?
 Been there, felt that.
-“If you are too ‘heightened,’ move your body.
-Walk, listen to your favorite song, or dance and sing to change your mood,” says Melito-Conners.
-From there, you can begin a meditation or breathing session to calm down even more, or just get on with your happier self.
+"If you are too 'heightened', move your body.
+Walk, listen to your favourite song or dance and sing to change your mood", says Melito-Conners.
+From there, you can begin a meditation or breathing session to calm down even more or just get on with your happier self.

-5. When You’re Bummed Out: Make a Gratitude List
+5. When You're Down in the Dumps: Make a Gratitude List

-“There’s a lot of great research that’s found that people who keep gratitude journals have higher life satisfaction and greater self-esteem,” says Leslie.
-FWIW, journaling doesn’t have to mean sitting down with a diary for hours.
-“Maybe you can spend a few minutes every day writing two to three things you are grateful for, or keep a running inventory on a Google Doc or a note on your phone,” says Melito-Conners.
-“When you catch yourself in those moments where you’re feeling down, you can look at your list and reflect upon all you have to be grateful for.”
+"There's a lot of great research that's found that people who keep gratitude journals have higher life satisfaction and greater self-esteem", says Leslie.
+FWIW, journalling doesn't have to mean sitting down with a diary for hours.
+"Maybe you can spend a few minutes every day writing two to three things you are grateful for, or keep a running inventory on a Google Doc or a note on your phone", says Melito-Conners.
+"When you catch yourself in those moments where you're feeling down, you can look at your list and reflect upon all you have to be grateful for".

 Ultimately, all this is about finding what works for you.
 If these suggestions don't help you deal with obstacles in the way of your wellness journey, keep experimenting until you find what makes you feel better.
 To make it easier, always ask yourself, "What do I really need right now?" and "What does future-me need?" says Bard.
 Eventually, you should have no problem putting the "self" in self-care.